splatterdodge98/spotify.py/README.md

     5. genres: String Array.
 Each string is a genre that the album is associated with.
     6. List<String>.
 Each string is a URL to an image associated with the album.
     7. name: String.
 The name of the album.
     8. releaseDate: DateTime.
-CThe Date and Time an album was released, with a structure of: (YYYY-MM-DD HH:MM:SS.SSZ)
+The Date and Time an album was released, with a structure of: (YYYY-MM-DD HH:MM:SS.SSZ)
     9. tracks: 2-String Dictionary.
 Contains all of the tracks associated with the dictionary, with their name being the key, and id being the value.
-Show here iis the structure: ({name:id})
+Show here is the structure: ({name:id})
     10. URI: String.
 The Spotify URI for the Album.